espruino/EspruinoTools/README.md

   -e command               : Evaluate the given expression on Espruino
-                               If no file to upload is specified but you use -e, Espruino will not be reset -n                       : Do not connect to Espruino to upload code --board BRDNAME/BRD.json : Rather than checking on connect, use the given board name or file --ide [8080]             : Serve up the Espruino Web IDE on the given port.
+                               If no file to upload is specified but you use -e, Espruino will not be reset --sleep 10               : Sleep for the given number of seconds after uploading code -n                       : Do not connect to Espruino to upload code --board BRDNAME/BRD.json : Rather than checking on connect, use the given board name or file --ide [8080]             : Serve up the Espruino Web IDE on the given port.
 If not specified, 8080 is the default.